merchise-autrement/odoo/openerp/service/prefork.rst

    effort I will keep them at a minimum, but they only show my learning process.

-   You are entitle to correct me publicly.
+   You are entitled to correct me publicly.

    .. image:: http://imgs.xkcd.com/comics/duty_calls.png